Need for Speed: Carbon – Own the City: Plot

-The player and his brother Mick compete in an illegal street race with two other racers, seeking to see who will own the whole of Coast City amongst them.
-However, the race ends in a terrible car crash that kills Mick and leaves the player in the hospital with amnesia.
+The player and their brother Mick compete in an illegal street race with two other racers, seeking to see who will own the whole of Coast City amongst them.
+However, the race ends in a car crash that kills Mick and leaves the player in the hospital with amnesia.
 In the aftermath of Mick's death, his control over the city's territories is divided up between various street racing crews.
-When the player wakes up six months later, he is greeted by Mick's girlfriend Sara and his wingman Carter, both of whom help the player regain his memories of the race when visiting their brother's grave.
+When the player wakes up six months later, they are greeted by Mick's girlfriend Sara and their wingman Carter, both of whom help the player regain their memories of the race when visiting their brother's grave.

-The player sets out to find who killed Mick, forming a crew to help him race and defeat the other crews, regaining territory and asking the defeated crew bosses what they know about the race's accident.
+The player sets out to find who killed Mick, forming a crew to help them race and defeat the other crews, regaining territory and asking the defeated crew bosses what they know about the race's accident.
 During this time, Sara disappears.
 Eventually, the player is informed that a young driver named Buddy caused the crash, whereupon a crew boss known as EX helps the player to locate Buddy.
-When he confronts the driver, the player learns that Buddy was hired by someone to kill Mick, and hands them a phone.
+When they confront the driver, the player learns that Buddy was hired by someone to kill Mick, and hands them a phone.
 Upon completing more races, the player encounters and defeats an undercover police officer named MK, who uses his connection with the city's police to trace Buddy's employer.
 The player soon discovers that EX planned Mick's murder, and so pursues after and defeats him, leaving him to be apprehended by MK and the city police.

 Sara soon returns and instructs the player to race her, whereupon she reveals that the player arranged for EX to kill Mick.
-Sara reveals that the player's brother had a monstrous personality that led to her and the player being hurt, so the player arranged for Mick to be killed in an accident during a race to be rid of him, thus allowing Sara and himself to be free.
+Sara reveals that the player's brother had a monstrous personality that led to her and the player being hurt, so the player arranged for Mick to be killed in an accident during a race to be rid of him, thus allowing Sara and themself to be free.
 Sara soon embraces her freedom, handing over Mick's watch and stating how different the player is to him.